cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 With len(S) we denote the number of octets in a string S.

-Finally, we let nil represent an empty octet string, i.e., len(nil) = 0.
+[//]: Finally, we let nil represent an empty octet string, i.e., len(nil) = 0.

 With prepend_len(octet_string) we denote the octet sequence that is obtained from prepending the length of the octet string as an utf-8 string to the byte sequence itself.
-(This will prepend one single octet for sequences shorter than 128 bytes and more octets otherwise).
+This will prepend one single octet for sequences shorter than 128 bytes and more octets otherwise.

 With prefix_free_cat(a0,a1, ...) we denote a function that outputs the prefix-free encoding of all input octet strings as the concatenation of the individual strings with their respective